CSUA/csua-website/README.md

 ## Contribution Process

+- Make sure you have push access to the repo first.
+Email vp@csua.berkeley.edu or message someone on #root-staff on slack to get access.
 - Navigate to where you want to clone the website.
 Clone it, get into it, make a new branch, make changes, push that branch, and create a pull request for that branch.
 For example,